A quiet path

 How much time does the daily practice take?

-Can I skip straight to the Ignatian Exercises?
+Can I skip straight to the deeper exercises?

 Why is it called the Hand 'Psalter'?